MuKyungKim/FloatingActionButton/README.md

 for full details about this library, how it works, how to style it, and licences please see clans library here https://github.com/Clans/FloatingActionButton

+just add it to your project like this

+implementation 'com.github.martipello:FloatingActionButton:v2.0'

+and check out the examples, again all done by clans, with very slight tweak by me